The government, in partnership with the pensions industry, is to trial a new initiative designed...

 - Even if you hold most of the shares, or act as the nominee of the major shareholder, you must consider the interests of shareholders as a whole.

-- In practice, it is very difficult for a minority shareholder to have a significant say in decisions made by majority shareholders.
+- In practice, it is often difficult for a minority shareholder to have a significant say in decisions made by majority shareholders.
+If you are a minority shareholder, you should aim to include suitable protections in the articles or in a shareholder agreement at the time you set up the company.

 You must not use your position to make private profits at the company’s expense

-- If you are found to have secretly profited from a contract, you might be forced to hand those profits over to the company.
+- If you are found to have profited from a contract personally, or to have used your position as a director for your own benefit, you might be forced to hand those profits over to the company (even if the company does not suffer any loss).

 You are legally obliged to declare any actual or potential conflict of interest